Volume 16 • Number 1 • August 2023

 (Continued from above)

-Notwithstanding the preceding cavalcade of caveats, Artificial Intelligence appears to be well on its way to inevitable engagement with virtually every conceivable artistic enterprise yet devised by man.
+Notwithstanding the foregoing stipulations, Artificial Intelligence appears to be well on its way to inevitable engagement with virtually every conceivable artistic enterprise yet devised by man.
 By that I mean not just still photography and film making, but also music, creative writing, illustration, architecture, and what looks to be a fairly comprehensive laundry list of pursuits involving acts of human-based creativity and artistic self-expression.
 Accordingly, AI is quickly establishing itself as a profoundly consequential (if not conspicuously ominous) concern that should likely be of significant interest to anyone who uses (and relies upon) innate creativity and imagination to help guide, inform, and/or potentially enhance their own individuality and life experience.
 And of course, that would include anyone who identifies as a photographer — regardless their personal approach to the medium and, irrespective of whether or not they choose to employ AI in any process specific capacity, be it total, partial, or with a tinge of sadistic irony… not at all.

 Separate of any envisioned benefits being reassuringly attributed to the technology, itself, (and by the way, let’s not even mention AI’s demonstrable predisposition to stir up a hornet's nest of legal issues) Artificial Intelligence is poised to compound and exacerbate one of the more fundamental and enduring challenges that photography has been compelled to confront (and has continually endeavored to transcend) since Joseph Nicephor Niépce captured the world’s first photograph, in 1822.
 The challenge I refer to may be generally described as the medium’s ongoing struggle to be taken more seriously as a legitimate art form.